JKorf/CryptoExchange.Net/README.md

 To stop synchronizing an order book use the `Stop` method.

 ## Release notes
+* Version 2.1.6 - 06 Aug 2019
+    * Fix for missing subscription events if they are also a request response, added code docs

 * Version 2.1.5 - 09 jul 2019
 	* Updated SymbolOrderBook